-The College of Continuing and Professional Education (CCPE) is pleased to provide information on financial assistance companies to those individuals registering for our programs.
+The College of Continuing and Professional Education (CCPE) is pleased to provide information on financial assistance, and the companies that provide it, to those individuals registering for our programs.
 These companies provide education financing services for career training, part-time education and distance learning.
 To learn more about how you can get the training and education you need through the use of low-interest financing, please contact the Student Services Center at 562-985-5561.

 CCPE is providing this information as a service to our students and is not affiliated with any financial assistance companies.

 There are a variety of lenders that offer non-federal, or private, education loans.
 Approval of the loan is typically based on your credit rating and debt-to-income ratio and may require a co-signer.
 The interest rates are variable, meaning they can change on a monthly basis, and are determined by the information in your credit report.

 Here are some questions you should ask: